petermsouzajr/qa-shadow-report/README.md

 ### Cypress

-Before you begin, ensure you have the following packages and authentication:
+Before you begin, ensure you have the following packages and authentication, you can run the command `qasr-setup` which initiates a couple of Yes or No questions to guide you through setting up the tool for your testing framework and package manager:

 - **Mochawesome and Mochawesome Merge:** Usually installed by the setup wizard, these are recommended for Cypress test report generation: `npm install --save-dev mochawesome mochawesome-merge`.
 - **Google Spreadsheet ID:** Find this in your sheet's URL and store it in an environment variable.